dailydevops/archiduct/README.md

 <br />
 <br />

-> **"In the same way that aqueducts elegantly and reliably directed the flow of water across the Roman Empire, *ArchiDuct* ensures the flow of clean, well-structured code in your .NET projects."**
+> **In the same way that aqueducts elegantly and reliably directed the flow of water across the Roman Empire, *ArchiDuct* ensures the flow of clean, well-structured code in your .NET projects.**

 ## Table of Contents